mayanayza/netvisor/docs/ARCHITECTURE.md

 # Architecture Overview

-Technical overview of NetVisor's system design, components, and technology stack.
+Technical overview of Scanopy's system design, components, and technology stack.

 ## Table of Contents